mycpuorg/mycpuorg.github.io/_posts/2016-10-31-kernel-n00b-howto.md

 ![img](//imgs.xkcd.com/comics/compiling.png)

-Recently, I was asked by a friend on how to compile Linux kernel.
+Recently, I was asked by a friend about how to compile Linux Kernel.
 Shortly after, I realized that he assumed this needed a really complex system with a very sophisticated configuration.
 Although he was running a fairly new system he felt it needed a lot more "setup time" to get his kernel compiled and running.
 I found that most people are under the impression that you had to have this complex setup to be able to start "hacking the kernel".
 I challenged him that we could find a way to be able to boot and run a kernel in under 60 mins!
 For the impatient, I have kept this entry short enough but if you are feeling extra-impatient follow the instructions inside<a id="sec-1" name="sec-1"></a>